ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-zerto-xconnectivity.md

 {{site.data.keyword.attribute-definition-list}}

-# Architecture pattern for Zerto replication connectivity in {{site.data.keyword.cloud_notm}}
+# Architecture pattern for {{site.data.keyword.hpe-zerto}} replication connectivity in {{site.data.keyword.cloud_notm}}
 {: #arch-pattern-vcf-zerto-xconnectivity}

 {{site.data.content.vms-deprecated-note}}

-This architecture pattern explains how to deploy and configure Zerto replication connectivity on {{site.data.keyword.vcf-vpc}} instances that are running on {{site.data.keyword.vpc_short}}.
+This architecture pattern explains how to deploy and configure {{site.data.keyword.hpe-zerto}} replication connectivity on {{site.data.keyword.vcf-vpc}} instances that are running on {{site.data.keyword.vpc_short}}.
 These connectivity patterns use a combination of {{site.data.keyword.cloud_notm}} native services and networking services that are provided by VMware NSX®.

-This pattern assumes that Zerto is deployed by following the guidance for the [consolidated architecture](/docs/vmwaresolutions?topic=vmwaresolutions-arch-pattern-vcf-zerto-con).
+This pattern assumes that {{site.data.keyword.hpe-zerto}} is deployed by following the guidance for the [consolidated architecture](/docs/vmwaresolutions?topic=vmwaresolutions-arch-pattern-vcf-zerto-con).

 ## Replication connectivity over private network
 {: #arch-pattern-vcf-zerto-xconnectivity-private}

-When you replicate over a private network, the {{site.data.keyword.vcf-vpc}} instance needs to connect to on-premises or Classic VMware® and Zerto deployments.
+When you replicate over a private network, the {{site.data.keyword.vcf-vpc}} instance needs to connect to on-premises or Classic VMware® and {{site.data.keyword.hpe-zerto}} deployments.

 The following diagram introduces the high-level steps to configure and deploy this connectivity type.